jupyter/nbclassic/docs/source/nbclassic.rst

 NbClassic Development
 ---------------------

-Nbclassic is the package that holds the UI components of the classic Jupyter Notebook 6 and serves this UI through the server endpoints provided by Jupyter Server.
+`Nbclassic <https://github.com/jupyter/nbclassic>`_ is the package that holds the UI components of the classic Jupyter Notebook 6 and serves this UI through the server endpoints provided by Jupyter Server.

+*Jupyter Server Extensions*
+- `Authoring a basic server extension <https://jupyter-server.readthedocs.io/en/latest/developers/extensions.html>`_

 **The jupyter/notebook Repository**: The original `jupyter/notebook`_` GitHub repository now holds the codebase for the new Jupyter Notebook (version 7).